+Figure 3.3) inverted pendulum in various positions

-3. If error is poslarge and change-in-error is negsmall Then force is negsmall underlying quantities that they describe, linguistic rules are not precise either.
+underlying quantities that they describe, linguistic rules are not precise either.
 They are simply abstract ideas about how to achieve good control that could mean somewhat different things to different people.

-This rule quantifies the situation in Figure 3.3(c) where the pendulum is far to the left of the vertical and is moving clockwise; hence we should apply a small negative force (to the left) to assist the movement, but not a big one since the pendulum is already moving in the proper direction.

-Each of the three rules listed above is a "linguistic rule" since it is formed solely from linguistic variables and values.
-Since linguistic values are not precise representations of the

-The general form of the linguistic rules listed above is
+The general form of the linguistic rules listed above

+is

 If premise Then consequent

-As you can see from the three rules listed above, the premises (which are sometimes called "antecedents") are associated with the fuzzy controller inputs and are on the left-hand-side of the rules.
+From the three rules listed above, the premises (which are sometimes called "antecedents") are associated with the fuzzy controller inputs and are on the left-handside of the rules.
 The consequents (sometimes called "actions") are associated with the fuzzy controller outputs and are on the right-hand-side of the rules.

-3.3.2 Rule-Bases:
+3.3.2 Rule-Bases

-Using the above approach, we could continue to write down rules for the pendulum problem for all possible cases.
-Note that since we only specify a finite number of linguistic variables and linguistic values, there is only a finite number of possible rules.
+Using the above approach, the rules for the pendulum problem for all possible cases could be written.
+Note that since consider only specify a finite number of linguistic variables and linguistic values, there is only a finite number of possible rules.
 For the pendulum problem, with two inputs and five linguistic values for each of these, there are at most $5^2 = 25$ possible rules.

 A tabular representation of one possible set of rules for the inverted pendulum is shown in Table 1.
 Notice that the body of the table lists the linguistic-numeric consequents of the rules, and the left column and top row of the table contain the linguistic-numeric premise terms.
 Then, for instance, the (2, -1) position (where the "2" represents the row having "2" for a numeric-linguistic value and the "-1" represents the column having "-1" for a numeric-linguistic value) has a -1 ("negsmall") in the body of the table and represents the rule

 If error is poslarge and change-in-error is negsmall Then force is negsmall which is rule 3 above.
 Table 1 represents abstract knowledge that the expert has about how to control the pendulum given the error and its derivative as inputs.

+Table 1

 force Change-in-error e'

 u NL NS Z PS PL

 Error NL PL PL PL PS Z

 e NS PL PL PS Z NS

 Z PL PS Z NS NL

 PS PS Z NS NL NL

 PL Z NS NL NL NL

-Table 1

-Notice the diagonal of zeros and viewing the body of the table as a matrix we see that it has a certain symmetry to it.
+Notice the diagonal of zeros and viewing the body of the table as a matrix as seeing that it has a certain symmetry to it.
 This symmetry that emerges when the rules are tabulated is no accident and is actually a representation of abstract knowledge about how to control the pendulum; it arises due to a symmetry in the system's dynamics.

 3.4 Fuzzy Quantification of Knowledge

 3.4.1 Membership Functions

-The membership function quantifies, in a continuous manner, whether values of e(t) belong to (are members of) the set of values that are "possmall," and hence it quantifies the meaning of the linguistic statement "error is possmall."
+The membership function quantifies, in a continuous manner, whether values of e(t) belong to (are members of) the set of values that are "possmall," and hence it quantifies the meaning

+fig 3.4 ) membership function for linguistic value "possmall." of the linguistic statement "error is possmall."
 This is why it is called a membership function.
-It is important to recognize that the membership function in Figure 3.4 is only one possible definition of the meaning of "error is possmall"; you could use a bell-shaped function, a trapezoid, or many others.
+It is important to recognize that the membership function in Figure3.4 is only one possible definition of the meaning of "error is possmall"; also could use a bell-shaped function, a trapezoid, or many others.